 Only 3 ingredients needed for this easy crock pot pork loin.
 Make it shredded in the slow cooker with BBQ sauce.
-Low carb and keto friendly!
+This pulled pork in the crock pot is Low carb and keto friendly!

-Can you make pulled pork with a pork loin?
+Can you make pulled pork with a pork loin in the crock pot?

 Definitely!!
 I think this is the easiest way to make pulled pork...especially with the slow cooker.
 Slow cooking the pork loin helps it stay moist and it is so tender.

 This Crock Pot Pork Loin has so much flavor thanks to the easy BBQ Rib rub that I shared a few months ago.
 You could also use a store bought rub to make this even easier!

 The reason I use a homemade rub is because most rubs have sugar, so if you are following a low carb or keto diet, make your own!

 I love using my crock pot to make an easy BBQ pulled pork.
 No need to fire up the grill or the smoker!

 I also love using pork loin because it is so affordable!

 Can I use a pork tenderloin for crock pot pork loin?